jungsoft/rajska/README.md

   end
 ```

+Note: if you pass a non Keyword list to `roles`, as above, Rajska will assume your roles are in ascending order and the last one is the super role.
+You can override this behavior by defining your own `is_super_role?/1` function or define your `roles` as a Keyword list in the format `[user: 0, admin: 1]`.

 Add your authorization module to your `Absinthe.Schema` [context/1](https://hexdocs.pm/absinthe/Absinthe.Schema.html#c:context/1) callback and the desired middlewares to the [middleware/3](https://hexdocs.pm/absinthe/Absinthe.Middleware.html#module-the-middleware-3-callback) callback:

 ```elixir